If your question is not answered here, please contact us.

-The Subscriber Services Portal provides access to important tools to help administrators manage their institution’s AccessScience subscription.
-Using your administrative log-in credentials, you can easily log into the Portal to view usage statistics*, update your contact information, review your access mechanisms, and upload your institution’s logo so that it will appear on your AccessScience homepage.
-If you misplaced your administrative log-in credentials, please email firstname.lastname@example.org.
-See also the Administrative Resource Center for more subscription support materials, including training webinar registration information.
+The Subscriber Services Portal (SAMS Sigma) provides access to important tools to help administrators manage their institution’s AccessScience subscription.
+Using your administrative log-in credentials, you can easily log into the Portal to view usage statistics, update your contact information, review your access mechanisms, and upload your institution’s logo so that it will appear on your AccessScience homepage.
+If you misplaced your administrative log-in credentials, please email [email protected].
+See also the Administrative Resource Center for more subscription support materials, including training webinar registration information

 I want my users to know that their library is providing them access to AccessScience.
 Can I display my institution’s logo on the AccessScience homepage?

 Yes!
-Simply log into the Subscriber Services Portal with your administrative log-in credentials and go to the Account Preferences section.
-Click on the "Other" tab and you will find instructions for displaying your logo and optional hyperlink.
-If you misplaced your administrative log-in credentials, please email email@example.com.
+Simply log into the Subscriber Services Portal (SAMS Sigma) with your administrative log-in credentials and go to the "Organization profile" drop-down menu on the left.
+Then click on "Preferences" and you will find instructions for displaying your institutional logo and optional URL.
+If you misplaced your administrative log-in credentials, please email [email protected].

 It sure does.
 Some reference citations within AccessScience articles contain stable links called Digital Object Identifiers (DOIs).
 Normally, these DOIs link to abstracts in journal publishers’ databases.
 However, if a subscribing institution has registered an OpenURL link resolver base URL with AccessScience, their users will see full-text links to subscribed collections.
 The institution's OpenURL resolver will find any version of the specified article in archive databases, aggregators, or other active services.
 Users can then go directly to a full-text version of the cited reference.